Contact temporal network during motility induced phase separation: Results and Discussion

 \subsubsection{Role of the global clustering coefficient}

-The global clustering coefficient ($C$), along with the total number of triplets and triangles, is shown in Fig.~\ref{fig:6} for both two- and single-phase regions across different time windows.
+The global clustering coefficient ($C$), along with the total number of triplets and triangles, is shown in Fig.\ref{fig:5} for both the two- and single-phase regions across different time windows.
 A \textit{triplet} is defined as a group of three nodes connected by either two (open triplet) or three (closed triplet) undirected edges.
 A \textit{triangle} corresponds to three mutually connected nodes, i.e., a fully connected triplet, which includes three closed triplets—one centered on each node.
-Under these definitions, the global clustering coefficient is given by the ratio between the total number of closed triplets (three times the number of triangles) and the total number of triplets (see Section~\ref{sec:clustering}).
+Under these definitions, the global clustering coefficient is given by the ratio between the total number of closed triplets (three times the number of triangles) and the total number of triplets (see Section\ref{sec:clustering}).

-In Figs.~\ref{fig:6}(a)--(b), we present the two-phase system, where blue dots represent the dilute region, and green dots correspond to the dense region.
-The dilute phase exhibits rapid decay in $C$, with the system stabilizing at short times $D_R t_r \sim 7.5$.
-The dense phase starts with $C \sim 0.4$, corresponding to a hexagonal configuration, and decays slowly to a steady state.
-The total number of triplets (indicated by stars) shows a similar behavior in both dilute and dense phases, highlighting a key feature of active systems: the prevalence of three-particle encounters.
-Triangles, on the other hand, are an order of magnitude more abundant in the dense phase.
+In Figs.~\ref{fig:5}(a)--(b), we present results for the two-phase system, where blue triangles represent the dilute region and green dots correspond to the dense region.
+The dilute phase exhibits a rapid decay in $C$ and shows a non-monotonic trend.
+The dense phase starts with $C \sim 0.4$, corresponding to a hexagonal configuration, and slowly decays toward a steady state.
+The total number of triplets (indicated by stars) and the total number of triangles (indicated by triangles) grow rapidly in both the dilute and dense phases.
+While the number of triplets and triangles in the dilute phase eventually reaches a steady state, in the dense phase it continues to grow, highlighting a key feature of active systems: the prevalence of three-particle encounters in the dense phase.

+Fig.\ref{fig:5}(a) shows a collapse to the value $C \sim 0.15$ for both phases at large time windows.
+Unlike the $C \sim 0.4$ limit, which has a clear geometrical origin in hexagonal packing, the $C \sim 0.15$ value does not correspond to an ordered structure.
+Instead, it can be interpreted as the average geometric probability of forming closed triplets in a disordered contact network of hard particles, where the exclusion volume and local density correlations increase the likelihood of incidental triangular configurations.
+This value appears to be governed by the Péclet number, since the local packing fractions in the dilute and dense phases are not the same.
+Importantly, the system becomes diffusive at longer times\cite{nayak2025diffusion,umemura2025density}, as evidenced by the continued growth in the number of triangles and triplets, with triangles being an order of magnitude more abundant in the dense phase.

+To further investigate the role of the Péclet number in the clustering coefficient, in Fig.\ref{fig:5}(c) we present $C$ for the single-phase regime.
+We observe that $C$ decreases for more persistent particles, i.e., at larger Péclet numbers.
+This occurs because, when $\text{Pe} \geq 60$, the system undergoes a behavioral change: increased particle persistence enhances both the likelihood of three-particle encounters and the duration of their interactions, due to the appearance of large density fluctuations in the system\cite{caporusso2020motility,redner2013structure}.